My Writing Process, Part 2

 I could go that route, of course.
 It’s my decision.

 But I’ve found I enjoy the creative outlet.
-With each book I complete, format, and publish, the time invested becomes shorter and shorter because I finally know what I’m doing.
-I’ve ironed out the problems.
-I’ve learned how to do it well.
-I like it, so I do it myself.
+With each book I complete, format, and publish, the time invested becomes shorter as I finally know what I’m doing.
+Most newbie snags are behind me.
+Learning Scrivener and Photoshop Elements has empowered my ability to do more for myself.
+Formatting and preparation for publication feels like design work (because it’s so visual).
+Thus I do it myself.

 “Indie publishing lets me feed my inner control freak.” ~ Michelle M. Pillow